Making Music a Bigger Part of Life in Kitsap!

 Performance Programs

-Quincy Square Jazz Festival is MDC’s re-introduction of what was once the most widely attended high school stage band festival in the Northwest, held annually at Olympic College from 1960 throu
+e Jazz Festival is MDC’s flagship re-introduction of what was once the most widely attended high school stage band festival in the Northwest, held annually at Olympic College from 1960 through 1975.

-gh 1975.
-After 50 years on the shelf, MDC is partnering with OC to rebuild this fully-adjudicated regional festival that offers middle- and high-school jazz programs an opportunity to compete on stage in front of a live audience in an impressive venue.
-The festival honors the incredible legacy of Quincy Jones, who discovered music while growing up in Bremerton’s segregated Sinclair Park housing project and went on to chance the face of popular music around the globe.
+After 50 years on the shelf, MDC is partnering with OC to present this fully-adjudicated regional festival that offers middle- and high-school jazz programs an opportunity to compete on stage in front of a live audience at Downton Bremerton’s historic Roxy Theater.
+The festival honors the incredible legacy of Quincy Jones, who discovered music while growing up in Bremerton’s segregated Sinclair Park housing project and went on to change the face of popular music around the globe.

 Make Music Day is an annual, one-day live music event for amateur, semi-professional and professional performers, open to the public at no cost.
 Many of the groups selected are composed of teens just getting their start in front of a live audience.
-Make Music Day happens in towns and cities around the world every June 21st, and MDC is proud to produce Kitsap County’s version.
+Make Music Day happens in towns and cities around the world every June 21st, and MDC is proud to produce Kitsap County’s version at Quincy Square in downtown Bremerton.

 Mentorship

-Music In A Box instrument redistribution program is a continuous drive to collect, refurbish and redistribute musical instruments to underserved children who are starting band and orchestra in Kitsap County’s public schools.
-In 2024 alone, 37 deserving students in grades 5-8 were gifted instruments and told “This is yours for life.”
+Music In A Box instrument redistribution program is a continuous drive to collect, refurbish and gift musical instruments to underserved children who are starting band and orchestra in Kitsap County’s public schools.
+Over 50 students have received instruments and were told “This is yours for life.”